DISASTROUS FORMS ︎ EVENT & INFO

 Teresa Peters is an artist based in Tamaki Makaurau, currently working in clay and ceramics.
 She is interested in bodies, earth bodies, forming and transforming.
 Chemical compounds and molten entities, in intimate combustion.
 ‘Excavating’ primordial totems’, as we move on into the sixth mass extinction.
 Ceramics is alchemy.
 Earth, water, air… fire.

-Teresa is currently launching a new body of ceramics DISASTROUSFORMS.COM, made with the support of Creative New Zealand and Auckland Live.
+In February 2021, Teresa lauched new body of ceramics DISASTROUSFORMS.COM, made with the support of Creative New Zealand and Auckland Live.
 This project explores natural disasters, natural history and archiving.
-It was inspired by a field trip to Pompeii with Mark Dion and team and Auckland Museum Collections Online, where it is now archived under Topics.
+It was inspired by a field trip to Pompeii with Mark Dion and team in 2014, and Auckland Museum Collections Online, where it is now archived under Topics.

 This ONE MONTH long online exhibtion was made in conversation and curatorial collaboration with Dina Jezdic ︎ It will conclude with a ONE NIGHT special event on March 24 2021, 8 - 10pm, on the Auckland Live Digital Stage, Aotea Square.

-Teresa will show at RM Gallery in July 2021 with Shelley Simpson, Kate van der Drift and Kathryn Tulloch.
-She is featuring in the Auckland Art Fair 2021, Piki Mai: Up Here section, with the mothermother project and RM Gallery.
+Teresa showed MOLTENENTITIES.COM - Notes on moving mounatains, new ceramics and archive, as part of From things flow, at RM Gallery in July 2021 with Shelley Simpson, Kate van der Drift and Kathryn Tulloch.
+She featured in the Auckland Art Fair 2021, Piki Mai: Up Here section, with the mothermother project and RM Gallery.